JeremySkinner/phpish-git/README.md

 # phpish-git
-Port of posh-git for php
+This is a port of [posh-git](https://github.com/dahlbyk/posh-git) to PHP.